-Computer security depends on many aspects of a computer system.
+Computer security depends on many aspects of a computer system, its use, and its environment.
 The threats that a site faces, and the level and quality of the countermeasures, depend on the quality of the security services and supporting procedures.
-The specific mix of these attributes is governed by the site security policy, which is created after careful analysis of the value of the resources on the system or controlled by the system and of the risks involved.
+The specific mix of these attributes is governed by the site security policy, which is ideally created after careful analysis of the value of the resources on the system or controlled by the system and of the risks involved.